Scott Gessler: Early life, education, and early career

 Riverside-Brookfield High School in 1983.
 After high school, Gessler attended Yale University, where he obtained his bachelor's degree, he would continue to the University of Michigan Law School where he received his Juris Doctor.
 Gessler later received an MBA at Northwestern University, after doing so, he began his career as a federal prosecutor for the United States Department of Justice in Washington, D.C., and served as a reservist in the United States Army for sixteen years.
 After Gessler briefly served overseas in the Army, he re-located to Denver, Colorado where he began working for a small law practice, where he specialized in election law.
 In 2002, Gessler fought against gerrymandering in Colorado House and Senate districts.
 In 2004, he argued the successful case before the state supreme court keeping presidential candidate Ralph Nader on the Colorado ballot.

 Personal life

 Scott Gessler is married to his wife Kristi, together they have a daughter and a son.
 Currently they reside in Denver.

 Military career

-As a U.S. Army Reservist; his first assignment was at the 10th Military Law Center in Prince Georges County, Maryland.
+As a U.S. Army Reservist; his first assignment was at the 10th Military Law Center in Prince George's County, Maryland.
 Gessler continued his military service, joining the 12th Special Forces Group (Airborne) in Arlington Heights, Illinois.
 Following the deactivation of 12th Group, Scott joined the 415th Civil Affairs Battalion in Kalamazoo, Michigan.
 Within months that unit deployed to Bosnia, where Scott served as a Civil Affairs Officer at British Division Headquarters and later as the officer in charge of a Civil Military Cooperation Center.
 He remained in the Army Reserves, drilling with the 407th Civil Affairs Battalion in Arden Hills, Minnesota.
 He received an honorable discharge at the rank of Major.